-- 5. Serbia needs to radically increase its economic growth rate if it is to converge with the EU.
-Serbia's current official documents such as the government's Medium-term fiscal framework, and Economic Reform Programe (ERP) project GDP growth rates of 3.7% annually in the medium-term.
+- 6. Serbia needs to radically increase its economic growth rate if it is to converge with the EU.
+Serbia's current official documents such as the government's Medium-term fiscal framework, and Economic Reform Programme (ERP) project GDP growth rates of 3.7% annually in the medium-term.
 The World Bank projections suggest that at that rate Serbia would catch up with current EU averages in 40 years.
 If in addition, the EU growth rate were projected at 2% annually, Serbia would need 70-80 years to catch up with EU average.
-Conversely, an average GDP growth rate of 12% annually would be needed in the next 15 years (assuming a constant steady natural and migration change in population), if Serbia were to catch up with the EU average GDP per capita of today, or a 5% average growth rate would be needed to reach the average GDP/capita of NMS today. - 6.
-Whether and how fast the growth of the overall economy accelerates depends on whether and when the positive processes in the new economy start significantly outweighing those in the traditional sector2.
-And the traditional sector itself, especially public utilities, needs to transform or raise its productivity and quality of services to the rest of the economy. - Rowever, today Serbia appears to have finally turned towards export orientations and largely completed the exit of unsustainable traditional components.
+Conversely, an average GDP growth rate of 12% annually would be needed in the next 15 years (assuming a constant steady natural and migration change in population), if Serbia were to catch up with the EU average GDP per capita of today, or a 5% average growth rate would be needed to reach the average GDPpc of NMS today. - 7.
+Today's Serbia appears to have finally turned towards the new economy and export orientation, and by doing so, largely completed the exit of unsustainable traditional components.
 The new economy, at least its export-oriented segment, has undoubtedly been growing significantly in recent years, as the GDP share of exports doubled from 26% in 2009 to 50% in 2016.
 One key reason why exports accelerated after 2009 is that Serbia's new tradeable economy had reached sufficient strength and size to make the shift towards exports significant and well felt.
 It had previously been laboriously growing, rather imperceptibly small, in the shadow of the overblown non-tradeable and non-performing traditional sectors.
-Companies that were not fully shifted from state ownership or the "company under restructuring" limbo have largely exited the economy (with the exception of utilities, the armaments industry and some mines).
-We illustrate this process in Graph 1 with the performance of total revenues by ownership in the sectors of machines and electrical equipment.
-Clearly, originally state-owned companies declined from together contributing 16% of the revenues of the sector down to 3%, between 2006 and 2015.
+Whether and how fast the growth of the overall economy accelerates depends on whether and when the positive processes in the new economy start significantly outweighing those in the traditional sector. - 8.
+Companies that were not fully shifted from state ownership or the "company under restructuring" limbo have largely exited the economy (except for utilities, the armaments industry and some mines).
+We illustrate this process in Graph 2 with the performance of exports of traditional and new economy.
+It is clearly visible that the substantial growth of exports (both in relative and absolute terms) of the new economy is followed by a rather stagnant performance of the traditional sector.
+Share of exports of the traditional sector shrunk from 58% in 2005. to 29% in 2015.
+We can safely conclude that the new economy has finally reached a sufficient size to determine pace of the Serbia's growth, especially now, supported by the recovery of European economy and balanced macroeconomic framework after the recent fiscal consolidation.